maciej-stefaniak/generator-next-prismic/generators/app/templates/config-files/readme.md

 ### Deployment

-Create a file called .env, with the following contents:
+Create a file called `.env`, with the following contents:

 .env